eriklievaart/ant/README.txt

 Its dependencies will be deployed in [user_home]/Applications/[name]/lib Locations may change in the future and the examples above may be out of date.

-Ant uses properties to configure paths and most of the proerties are configured in master.properties.
+Ant uses properties to configure paths and most of the properties are configured in config.properties.
 This is the central configuration file shared by all projects.
 Every project has a ant.properties file which is used for project specific configuration.
 Examples of such configuration: setting packaging format (jar/war) or skipping a task.